Trump’s opposition to Puerto Rico funding complicates congressional vote

 According to Sen. Marco Rubio of Florida, Trump told Republicans during a closed-door luncheon that aid for Puerto Rico “is way out of proportion to what Texas and Florida and others have gotten.”

-Puerto Rico Governor Ricardo Rosselló labeled the comments as “irresponsible, regrettable and, above all, unjustified” and described Trump as someone who “lacks empathy.”
+Puerto Rican Gov. Ricardo Rosselló called the comments “irresponsible, regrettable and, above all, unjustified” and described Trump as someone who “lacks empathy.”

 Trump’s opposition to additional Puerto Rico funding sets up a showdown with House Democrats, who insist that a $13 billion to $14 billion disaster aid package that is a priority for Republican legislators from southern states won’t advance without further aid for the island.